Kev’s Review of the La Marzocco Linea Mini

 Check Price – Etsy

 Anyway, thankfully there are paddle shot timers on Etsy, someone has created an aftermarket paddle that has an auto shot timer in it, which automatically starts and stops.
-This is available in black, and in walnut, so if you’re planning on buying the walnut paddle kit for the LMLM for example, you may want to go for the walnut option.
+This is available in black, and in walnut, so if you’re planning on buying the walnut paddle kit for the LMLM for example, you may want to go for the walnut preference.
 Just keep in mind that if you’re going for the black one, I’ve read that the black colour of the timer paddle is more of a dark grey so it doesn’t match perfectly.

-Who is the LMLM brewed for?
+Who is the LMLM made for?

-Wow, that sounded sophisticated, quick, let me throw in some of my usual language so you understand it’s still me here and I’ve not hired a writer: What a chuffing load of bollox.
+Wow, that sounded sophisticated, quick, let me throw in some of my usual language so you know it’s still me here and I’ve not hired a writer: What a chuffing load of bollox.
 There you go :-), I’m back.

 Even if I won millions tomorrow, I’d keep the car I’ve got, it’s fine.
-I don’t need to fret about people opening car doors into it, it’s nice enough to drive, and doubles as a van when I put the seats down which is handy when a tip run is required, or when I need to pick up a machine like the Linea Mini to review ;-).
+I don’t need to stress about people opening car doors into it, it’s nice enough to drive, and doubles as a van when I put the seats down which is handy when a tip run is required, or when I need to pick up a machine like the Linea Mini to review ;-).

 If that’s you, then you’ll get where I’m coming from with this analogy, and you’ll be able to justify the price (if you can afford it) at least to yourself, good luck with your significant other ;-).

-I’ve used the LMLM with both the Eureka Mignon Specialita and the Niche Zero, and got great results with both.
+I’ve used the LMLM with both the Eureka Mignon Specialita and the Niche Zero, and got great impacts with both.
 If you’re planning on sticking to medium roast coffee beans and upwards with the LMLM, I think you’ll find that either of these grinders will work well.

 Is the Linea Mini worth it?